glic3rinu/passlib/docs/lib/passlib.utils.rst

 .. module:: passlib.utils
     :synopsis: internal helpers for implementing password hashes

-This module contains a number of utility functions used by Passlib to implement the builtin hashes and other internals.
-They may also be useful when implementing custom handlers for existing legacy formats.

 .. warning::

     This module is primarily used as an internal support module.
     It's interface has not been finalized yet, and may be changed somewhat between major releases of Passlib, as the internal code is cleaned up and simplified.

+This module primarily contains utility functions used interally by Passlib.
+However, end-user applications may find some of the functions useful, in particular:

+    * :func:`consteq`
+    * :func:`saslprep`
+    * :func:`generate_password`

 Constants
 =========